cabforum/servercert/docs/BR.md

 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values.

-##### 3.2.2.5.6 ACME “http-01” method for IP Addresses
+##### 3.2.2.5.6 ACME "http-01" method for IP Addresses

-Confirming the Applicant's control over the IP Address by performing the procedure documented for an “http-01” challenge in RFC 8738.
+Confirming the Applicant's control over the IP Address by performing the procedure documented for an "http-01" challenge in RFC 8738.

+CAs using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
+To count as corroborating, a Network Perspective MUST observe the same token as the Primary Network Perspective.

-##### 3.2.2.5.7 ACME “tls-alpn-01” method for IP Addresses
+##### 3.2.2.5.7 ACME "tls-alpn-01" method for IP Addresses

-Confirming the Applicant's control over the IP Address by performing the procedure documented for a “tls-alpn-01” challenge in RFC 8738.
+Confirming the Applicant's control over the IP Address by performing the procedure documented for a "tls-alpn-01" challenge in RFC 8738.

+CAs using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
+To count as corroborating, a Network Perspective MUST observe the same token as the Primary Network Perspective.

 #### 3.2.2.6 Wildcard Domain Validation

 Before issuing a Wildcard Certificate, the CA MUST establish and follow a documented procedure that determines if the FQDN portion of any
-Wildcard Domain Name in the Certificate is “registry-controlled” or is a “public suffix” (e.g. “\*.com”, “\*.co.uk”, see RFC 6454 Section 8.2 for further explanation).
+Wildcard Domain Name in the Certificate is "registry-controlled" or is a "public suffix" (e.g. "\*.com", "\*.co.uk", see RFC 6454 Section 8.2 for further explanation).

 If the FQDN portion of any Wildcard Domain Name is "registry-controlled" or is a "public suffix", CAs MUST refuse issuance unless the Applicant proves its rightful control of the entire Domain Namespace. (e.g. CAs MUST NOT issue "\*.co.uk" or "\*.local", but MAY issue "\*.example.com" to Example Co.).